jdylanmaddox/Robot_Normalization/README.md

 # Final DNA concentration (ng/µl) of each sample
 final_con = 5.0

-# Voleum of DNA (µl) to add if DNA concentration is less than desired DNA concentration (i.e., final_con)
+# Volume of DNA (µl) to add if DNA concentration is less than desired DNA concentration (i.e., final_con)
 low_con_add = 10.0

 # Simulate protocol in OT-2